-New methods need to be developed to incorporate integrative measures of valuation, bringing together quantitative, relational, distributional, behavioural and economic values2 to assess synergies, trade-offs and co-benefits and potential maladaptation between interventions the respond to climatic and non-climatic hazards.
+New methods need to be developed to incorporate integrative measures of valuation, bringing together quantitative, relational, distributional, behavioural and economic values11 to assess synergies, trade-offs and co-benefits and potential maladaptation between interventions the respond to climatic and non-climatic hazards.
 A core challenge facing decision-makers is identifying and prioritising climate change interventions in specific contexts.
 Calculating costs, co-benefits and trade-offs is often difficult, because many components have no clear monetary value.
-The total and true 'value' of an action or intervention could be derived by, for example, assessing reduced mortality and morbidity, reduced energy consumption, protected biodiversity or infrastructure, the various benefits of nature-based solutions, socio-cultural well-being, cleaner air, etc. (e.g.,
+The total and true 'value' of an action or intervention could be derived by, for example, assessing reduced mortality and morbidity, reduced energy consumption, protected biodiversity or infrastructure, the various benefits of nature-based solutions, socio-cultural wellbeing, cleaner air, etc. (e.g., Hallegatte et al. 2013; Masson et al. 2014; Lemonsu et al. 2015)).
+New systems-based valuation approaches need to provide and compare valuation of adaptation and mitigation actions, between various systems and regions, and within specific national contexts.
+Research in this direction could strengthen contributions to climate change action in urban areas.

-2 For a more detailed definition of these terms, see (Pascual et al. 2017).
+11 For a more detailed definition of these terms, see (Pascual et al. 2017).